lupuswere/improvise/README.md

-# Improvise
+# Improvite

-_The repository for the client side (mobile) for improvise_
+_The repository for the client side (mobile) for improvite_

 * Author: Lifei Li, Menglin He, Haoyu Liu, Weining Gu
-* The server side code is [here](https://github.com/lupuswere/improvise-prototype).
+* The server side code is [here](https://github.com/lupuswere/improvite-prototype).

 ## Repository structure
-* Improvise-Prototype
+* Improvite-Prototype

 This is the folder for a HTML wrapped mobile app.
 There is only one UIWebView in the app, showing the web app.

-* Improvise-Prototype-iOS
+* Improvite-Prototype-iOS

 This is the folder for the native iOS app.